Tom Nicholson, MIDP

 Dr. Khan is the Executive Director of Interactive Research & Development (IRD), a research and service delivery organization committed to improving the health of vulnerable communities across the globe, by combining tried-and-true public health methods with innovative tools.
 He directs the Indus Hospital TB Control Programme in southern Pakistan, and additionally conducts TB research and provides technical assistance in several countries.
 Dr Khan is an Associate at the Johns Hopkins Bloomberg School of Public Health and an Adjunct Associate Professor of Global Health at the University of Texas Health Science Center, and a Lecturer in Global Health and Social Medicine at Harvard Medical School.
 He is an inaugural board member of OpenMRS, a leading open source electronic medical record system.

-Amanda serves as a Program Coordinator for AA&D. Amanda began working with AA&D in 2015 at the initiation of the TB Drug Access Atlas project.
+Amanda serves as a Global Program Officer for AA&D. Amanda began working with AA&D in 2015 at the initiation of the TB Drug Access Atlas project.
 She has since has worked with AA&D's partners at REACH in Chennai, India, and served as a Research Fellow at Harvard Medical School’s Department of Global Health and Social Medicine.
-While managing the research for the TB Drug Access Atlas project, Amanda is also coordinating efforts with the Zero TB Cities Initiative, harm reduction and TB-diabetes co-infection projects.
+While managing the research for the TB Drug Access Atlas project, Amanda is also supporting efforts with the Zero TB Cities Initiative, harm reduction and TB-diabetes co-infection projects.
 She holds a Bachelor of Science in Biology and a Bachelor of the Arts in Global Health from Duke University.